AROW: V2X-based Automated Right-of-Way Algorithm for Cooperative Intersection Management: Introduction

 \section{Introduction}

 \IEEEPARstart{I}{ntersection} management is one of the most significant and challenging topics for safe and efficient driving experience.
 Intersections can be mainly divided into two categories, i.e., signalized and unsignalized intersections.
 Signalized intersections comprise of traffic lights, whereas the unsignalized intersections consists of stop or yield signs, or in some instances, no signs at all.
 The ever-increasing vehicles on roads can lead to congestion~\cite{rafter2017traffic}, traffic delays~\cite{rahmati2017towards}, and economic and societal costs due to crashes~\cite{blincoe2015economic}.
 In this context, unsignalized~\cite{retting2003analysis} and signalized~\cite{shi2016intelligent} intersections have been found to be hazardous and inefficient towards catering large volumes of traffic.
-Particularly, in unsignalized intersections, Stop Controlled-Intersections (SC-I) are a major source of crashes~\cite{retting2003analysis}.

 According to the United States National Motor Vehicle Causation Survey, around 35\% of the crashes between 2005 and 2007 occurred on intersections, out of which, insufficient situational awareness and ambiguity over intersection priority constituted for 44.1\% and 8.4\%, respectively~\cite{choi2010crash}.
 Similarly, it was reported that in the United States and Europe, around 40\% of all traffic accidents occurred at intersections~\cite{azimi2014stip}.
 Based on the National Highway Traffic Safety Administration (NHTSA) report~\cite{singh2015critical} conducted in 2015, around 95\% of the total vehicle crashes in the US from 2005 to 2007 were a consequence of human error, out of which, around 35\% occurred due to bad driver decisions.
 Given these studies, it is critical to investigate intelligent traffic management systems.